Overview

 Learning Centers

-• Communication Center helps you plan and and practice individual and group presentations, and supports studying for the MREST and COMM exams.
+- Communication Center supports students plan and practice individual and group presentations, as well as supports studying for the MREST and COMM exams.

-• Peer Assisted Study Sessions provides supplemental instruction by peers in specific courses.
-Check the website for a complete list of courses.
+- Peer Assisted Study Sessions provides supplemental instruction by peers in specific courses.

 Disability Services